ebu/libadm/docs/tutorial.rst

       </coreMetadata>
     </ebuCoreMain>

-As our ADM document is still empty the output is no suprise: the ``audioFormatExtended`` node does not contain any ADM elements, but the basic ``ebuCore`` structure is already there.
+As our ADM document is still empty the output is no surprise: the ``audioFormatExtended`` node does not contain any ADM elements, but the basic ``ebuCore`` structure is already there.